GenomicsAotearoa/Introduction-to-R/docs/appendix/02A-factors-and-coercion.md

 ### Lesson summary: Data coercion

-Lets summarize this section on coercion with a few take home messages.
+Lets summarise this section on coercion with a few take home messages.

 - When you explicitly coerce one data type into another (this is known as **explicit coercion**), be careful to check the result.
 Ideally, you should